Location and Description of the Project

 Gross is an important development project in Yakutia, adjacent to the well-established Neryungri (the Tabornoe gold deposit) open pit heap leach operation.
 The project is located in the southwestern Yakutia, some 125 km northeast of the Ikabya station on the BAM railway and some 4 km to the east of Neryungri.

-A Feasibility Study confirmed the economic viability of an all-season open-pit heap leach project giving an IRR of approximately 25% at a long-term gold price of US$1,100/oz and an IRR of almost 40% at a long-term gold price of US$1,250/oz.
-Gross is expected to mine approximately 12 million tonnes of ore and to produce approximately 230 koz of gold per year at full production for 17 years.
+A Feasibility Study confirmed the economic viability of an all-season open-pit heap leach project giving an IRR of almost 40% at a long-term gold price of US$1,250/oz.
+Gross is expected to mine approximately 12 million tonnes of ore and to produce over 200 koz of gold per year at full production for 17 years.

 The proximity of Neryungri is enabling Nordgold to benefit from economies of scale, an expert knowledge of the local geology and shared expertise from Neryungri’s management team.